-Two tough years in Malawi Beehive
+A third tough year in Malawi

+Beehive

-The Beehive Centre for Social Enterprise, established by Krizevac Project in 2007, employed 382 people and generated a local turnover of approximately £1,235,229million, in spite of the pandemic.
-This was similar to the previous year's total when Malawi was suffering political, and economic fallout from election failure in Malawi.
-The cumulative effect of two poor years meant that budgetary support was needed for Beehive.
+In 2021, The Beehive Centre for Social Enterprise, established by Krizevac Project in 2007, employed 556 people and generated a local turnover of MWK1,623,633million or approximately £1,353,027 (2020: MWK1,473,861) in spite of the pandemic.
+This increase of 20% on to the previous year's total was more modest in terms of pounds sterling owing to continuing devaluation of the Malawi Kwacha.
+The cumulative effect of three poor years meant that budgetary support was needed for Beehive.